USDA Home Loans

-A USDA loan is a competitively priced mortgage option that helps to make purchasing a home more affordable for low-to-moderate income buyers living in designated rural areas.
-The U.S. Department of Agriculture backs USDA loans in the same way the Department of Veterans Affairs backs VA loans for eligible individuals.
-If you're buying property in a rural area such as Westport or Dartmouth, MA, the Rural Housing Service (RHS) offers a no-money-down loan program.
+A USDA Rural Development home loan is a competitively priced mortgage option that helps to make purchasing a home more affordable for low-to-moderate income buyers looking to purchase in designated rural areas.
+The U.S. Department of Agriculture backs USDA loan programs in the same way the Department of Veterans Affairs backs VA loans for eligible individuals.
+If you're buying property in a rural area such as Westport or Dartmouth, MA, the USDA offers a no-money-down loan program.

 What are the qualifications for a USDA loan?